Yandex Cloud

 1. If you do not have Docker yet, install it.
 Make sure Docker Engine is running.

 2. If you do not have a Managed Service for PostgreSQL cluster, create one.
-You can connect from the Serverless Containers container regardless of the public access settings to cluster hosts.
+You can connect from Serverless Containers regardless of the public access settings for the cluster hosts.

 Prepare files for a Docker imagePrepare files for a Docker image

-1. In the local directory, create an Ubuntu-based Dockerfile.
-The container environment configuration depends on whether there is public access to the cluster hosts:
+1. In your local directory, create an Ubuntu-based Dockerfile.
+Container setup depends on whether public access to the cluster hosts is enabled:

 Without public access